Nadine2016/knative/about.md

 ### Job

 A *Job* runs your code to complete a task.
-A Job can run a large number of instances enabling work on large volumes of input data in parallel.
+A Job can run many instances, which enables work on large volumes of input data in parallel.

 A Job is submitted based on a Job definition.
 After a Job definition is created, which contains the workload configuration, you can then run one or more Jobs that refer to the Job definition, optionally overwriting values of the Job definition.